ermlikeyeah/ermlikeyeah.github.io/_posts/2018-04-22-pay-to-opt-out.markdown

 >I understand there will be a charge of £35 to the school for companies unwilling to go on the database and offer future placements.

 That is the school having to pay £35, if the organisation/business offering a placement this year feels it is unable to offer a future place, after a 14 or 15-year-old has found that placement.
-That is the school having to pay £35 to not go on a database. £35 to opt out.
+That is the school having to pay £35 so some other organisation or business does not go on a database.
+Nothing to opt in. £35 to opt out.

 Add in the crowd-sourcing of this database through young people's efforts to find their own work experience placement?